ti-cortex-m4/demo-java-virtual-threads2/readme.md

 The platform threads are preemptive.
 The OS scheduler uses _time slices_ to periodically suspend and resume multiple platform threads.
 Thus, multiple platform threads executing CPU-bound tasks will eventually show progress even if none of them explicitly returns control to the OS scheduler using the _Thread.yield()_ method.

-Virtual threads are also preemptive: they do not need to explicitly yield to return control to another thread.
-No known JVM scheduler uses time slices to interrupt a virtual thread to resume another virtual thread.
-A virtual thread returns control only if it is blocked on an I/O operation or other supported blocked operation.
+Virtual threads are not-preemptive.
+No known JVM scheduler uses time _slices_ to interrupt a virtual thread to resume another one.
+A virtual thread suspends only if it is blocked on an I/O or other supported blocked operation.
 If you run a virtual thread with a CPU-bound task, this thread monopolizes the OS thread until the task is completed, and other virtual threads experience _starvation_.
 You should currently only use platform threads for CPU-bound tasks.

 ### Write blocking synchronous code in the thread-per-task style

-Blocking a platform thread is costly because it wastes a limited resource.
+Blocking platform threads is costly because it wastes a limited resource.
 Various asynchronous and reactive frameworks use tasks as more fine-grained units of concurrency instead of threads.
 These frameworks reuse threads without blocking them and indeed achieve higher application scalability.
 The price to pay for this is a significant increase in the complexity of application development.
 Since much of the Java platform assumes that execution context is embodied in a thread, all that context is lost once we dissociate tasks from threads.
 Debugging and profiling are difficult in such applications, and stack traces no longer provide useful information.

-In contrast, blocking a virtual thread is low-cost, and moreover, it is its main design feature.
-While the blocked virtual thread is waiting for the operation to complete, the carrier thread and the underlying OS thread are not blocked.
+In contrast, blocking virtual threads is low-cost, and moreover, it is their main design feature.
+While the blocked virtual thread is waiting for the operation to complete, the carrier thread and the underlying OS thread are actually not blocked.
 This allows programmers to create simpler yet efficient concurrent code in the thread-per-task style.
+In addition, virtual threads almost fully support the syntax and semantics of the well-known _Thread_ class; there are not any new APIs developers have to learn.

 [code examples](https://github.com/aliakh/demo-java-virtual-threads/blob/main/src/test/java/virtual_threads/part2/readme.md#write-blocking-synchronous-code-in-the-thread-per-task-style)